shshaheen/KBC/README.md

 # KBC
-Will give you the feel of Hotseat of KBC :)
+Will give you the feel of KBC Hotseat:)